binchoi/habit-racer/README.md

 * Bought a domain from namecheap.com and created Route53 hosted zone to connect the ec2 to the newly purchased domain
 * Implemented custom validation exception class to create a more clean experience for user when submitting forms (error displayed below the form field in case of invalid value)
 * Set up SSL using Let's Encrypt.
+Working on it...
 * Added previous pages table that appears when a user has one or more completed races
 * Race Update / Delete feature added..